 With support from the German government, the M&G launched a health journalism centre, Bhekisisa, in January 2013.
 This enabled the publication to appoint a health editor and two reporters and also to offer reporters from other publications fellowships so they could be mentored when writing health stories.

 In September 2015, Bhekisisa received funding from the Bill & Melinda Gates Foundation to expand its health coverage to the rest of the African continent.
-In March 2016, the centre launched its own website.
-Our Africa editor mentors fifteen reporters across Africa who file solutions-based health features for our website.
-Moreover, we work with health policymakers, activists and researchers to write opinion pieces for our website.
+In March 2016, the centre launched its own website and registered as a non-profit organisation that receives and manages funding independently from the M&G.

 The Bhekisisa Health Journalism Centre is based in the offices of the M&G. As a content provider to the newspaper, it serves as the M&G's largest specialist editorial desk.
-It has seven full-time staff members, including a director/editor, news editor, senior multimedia journalist and three health journalists and a social media and content producer.
-Bhekisisa also has a part-time Africa editor and monitoring and evaluations specialist.
+It has eight full-time staff members, including a director/editor, deputy editor, programme associate, senior multimedia journalist, three health journalists and a social media and content producer.
+Bhekisisa also has a part-time Africa editor, health writer and monitoring and evaluations specialist.
 Moreover, the centre works with about ten freelance correspondents across Africa.